RubelMozumder/MemeGenerator/src/MemeEngine/README.md

 returns croped image which is croped according to width and the image provided by user via `in_path`.
 The methode also maintains ratio of image size.

 `make_meme(self, in_path, text, author, and width)`:
-Returns the meme file to the predefined output path provided on the class instantiate.
+Returns the meme file path (`out_path`) to the predefined output path provided on the class instantiate.
 `

 ## Usages: